Changes after the issue of the clearance certificate: form IHT30 was applied for prematurely

 Before applying for a certificate, applicants must have reason to believe that no adjustment is necessary to the amount of tax they have paid.
 They need to have made full enquiries into the value of the estate.
 If there is more than one title taxable on the death, this may involve checking with other liable persons (IHTM30011) to ensure that

 If you believe that an application for clearance was made prematurely you should raise the matter with the taxpayers and suggest that in the circumstances it is appropriate for you to raise calculations for the additional tax due at that title.
-If the taxpayers do not accept this then you should refer the case to TG.
+If the taxpayers do not accept this then you should refer the case to Technical.